showbie/objective-c-style-guide/README.md

     // ...
     break;
   case 2: {
-    // ...
-    // Multi-line example using braces
-    break;
+    // Case requires braces as enforced by the compiler break;
   }
   case 3: